julsebeng/notes/becoming-a-solution-architect/becoming-a-solution-architect.md

   - Separate areas of concern.
   - Clearly define communication between layers, and do not expose these mechanisms to higher layers.
     - If a layer is replaced with something different, it should not impact any of the higher layers
+    - Note that system-wide layers can service multiple layers at once - they don't have to be inside of the main layer hierarchy.
   - Use abstraction to loosely couple layers - hide as many internal details as possible from other layers.
   - Don't mix different types of components in a layer, i.e. data components should not be present in the presentation layer.
   - Use a consistent data format within a layer.